 The young software house based in Chelmsford, Essex, U.K. was establishing a reputation for high quality software and Wizball was just the tip of the iceberg.

 Well-known game music composer Martin Galway joined Hare and Yate at Sensible, and that summer, the three-man company released Microprose Soccer, which was hailed as the sport’s finest simulation to date.
-The sport theme continued with International 3D Tennis, which became one of their final projects for the C64.
+The sport theme continued with International 3D Tennis, one of their final projects for the C64.

 Jon and Chris now found themselves leading a profitable, reputable company.
 It was a meteoric rise since joining LT Software as college-dropouts, but their success hadn’t peaked yet.